Adults Living with SMA, Transport, Leisure & Holidays

 If you use a powerchair, check that the airline will carry it in the plane’s hold.
 The airline will need to know its size, weight and battery type.
 Two pieces of mobility equipment can be carried free of charge from the UK to anywhere in the world, but this may differ on the return flight.
 Check in advance with the airline.

 Powered wheelchairs need to be made safe before they can be stored.
-The electrics need to be disengaged and this can usually be done with an ‘airsafe plug’, which the airport may supply, or you can buy one before you travel.
-If an ‘airsafe’ plug can’t be used, then the battery will need to be disconnected.
+The electrics need to be disengaged.
+This can usually be done with an ‘airsafe plug’, which the airport may supply, or you can buy one before you travel.
+If an ‘airsafe’ plug cannot be used, the battery will need to be disconnected.
 A photocopy of the relevant section of the equipment handbook can be useful to help airport staff to do this correctly.

 Wheelchair manufacturers can provide an airline battery safety certificate.

 You may be able to stay in your chair until you reach the side of the plane and then transfer into an on-board wheelchair to access the plane.
-Manual slings / a hoist may be used to assist you to transfer from your chair to an on-board wheelchair or onto the seat on the plane.
-Cabin crew won’t lift / transfer passengers so once you’re in your seat on the plane, if you need to move during the flight you’ll have to be assisted by your partner / PA.
+Manual slings or a hoist may be used to assist you to transfer from your chair to an on-board wheelchair or onto the seat on the plane.
+Cabin crew will not lift or transfer passengers.
+Once you are in your seat on the plane, if you need to move during the flight you will have to be assisted by your partner or PA.

 Civil Aviation Authority / Travelling with Mobility & Medical Assistance